Welcome.

 I also care deeply about the policy and practice relevance of my work.
 I have more than ten years of professional experience in international development, working on governance and conflict prevention across Africa, Europe and Central Asia.
 Prior to coming to MIT, I served as conflict prevention advisor to the African Union Border Programme, based in Addis Ababa, and worked on peace infrastructures and mediation in Kyrgyzstan.
 I occasionally serve as a consultant in areas such as conflict-sensitive development, urban planning, and climate adaptation in conflict zones.

-In addition to the PhD from MIT, I hold a Master in Design Studies, Risk and Resilience from Harvard University, a MA in Security Studies from the Sciences Po Paris, and a BA in European Studies from Maastricht University.
+Prior to joining the Carter School, I was a postdoctoral fellow at the Earth Commons Institute for Environment and Sustainability at Georgetown University.
+I received my PhD in Urban and Regional Planning from the Massachusetts Institute of Technology (MIT).
+I also hold a Master in Design Studies, Risk and Resilience from Harvard University, a MA in Security Studies from the Sciences Po Paris, and a BA in European Studies from Maastricht University.